mojombo/tomdoc/tomdoc.md

 ### Constructor

 A Ruby class's `initialize` method does not have a significant return value.
-You MAY exclude the returns section and SHOULD include a blank line between the arguments section and the method.
+You MAY exclude the returns section.
 A larger description of the purpose of this class should be done at the Class level.

     # Public: Initialize a Widget.
     #
     # name - A String naming the widget.
-    #
     def initialize(name)
       ...
     end